 Sphere Facts

-• Time: Took 5 years to construct, opening September 2023
+- Time: Took 5 years to construct, and opened September 2023

 That’s a lot of numbers and they give you a sense of the scale of this monumental undertaking, but what does the Sphere experience feel like?
 It’s like nothing else.
 Consider a screen that envelops you in 270 degrees of visuals while filling your ears with immersive sound, the quality of which resets your baseline for what a show should sound like.
 Imagine you feel the wind off a mountain top or the vibration of the earth as an enormous elephant walks by.
 Think virtual reality without the headset.
 You’ve got to see it – experience it – for yourself.